This easy Sugar Cookie recipe is the perfect year-round holiday cookie!

 Instructions

-• Sprinkle the surface with a light dusting of powdered sugar or flour to keep the dough from sticking.
-With a rolling pin, roll the dough to ¼" thickness (you don't want it to be too thin) and cut shapes with cookie cutters.
+• Sprinkle the work surface with a light dusting of flour (or powdered sugar) to keep the dough from sticking.
+Use a rolling pin to roll the dough to ¼-inch thickness.

 • Place the sugar cookies 1-inch apart on an ungreased cookie sheet and bake for 8-10 minutes or just until cookies begin to brown on the edges.